CraigIDent/SpliSER/README.md

 | -m &nbsp; \--maxIntronSize | **only required if using -g** This is the maximum intron size used in your alignment (If you're unsure, take a maximum intron size for your species *eg.* '-m 6000' for *A.thaliana* or '-m 500000' for *M.musculus*).  |
 | -I &nbsp; \--intronFilePath |  Absolute path to a .introns.tsv file output by the preCombineIntrons command.  |

 * Add an **annotationFILE** so that you can see which genes your splice sites belong to.
 SpliSER is annotation-independent by design - when SpliSER reads in an annotation file, all it is really doing is identifying the 'left' and 'right' boundaries of each gene, so it can determine whether a splice-site falls within it or not.
 This works best with stranded data.
+SpliSER will also use this information to resolve template-switch errors in your reads.

 * SpliSER uses the HTSeq package to interpret the GFF/GTF files, thus the first item in the attributes column is taken as the Gene Name.